lucasrodes/book-author-classifier/README.md

 # Book-Author-classification

 This is the repo for a classifier of book fragments.
 We have used spanish literature books.
 We have used different classifiers and different trainig/test data distribution strategies.
-For more information, read the report of our work.
+For more information, feel free to read the our [report](Report.pdf)

 ## Idea
 The idea would be as follows: